-Although lockdown restrictions are loosening, our post pandemic world remains markedly different than before.
-Most people are still spending far more time at home, and with so much uncertainty, it can be hard not to spend time worrying about the future.
+The majority of us are spending most of our time at home under lockdown restrictions, and with so much uncertainty, it can be hard not to spend time worrying about the future.
 As a result, it can be easy to lose focus.

 Whether you’re trying to concentrate on work or pleasure, at times it can feel near impossible to keep your attention fixed on one thing.
 So how can we shake off distractions and stay focused?